The 2022 Feast of Tabernacles will be held at the holiday town of Uvongo on the beautiful east coast of South Africa known as the “Hibiscus Coast.”

-Uvongo is situated approximately 160 kilometers (96 miles) south of Durban’s King Shaka International Airport.
-All major car hire companies operate from the airport, which is located near to the N2 highway.
-Traveling south on the highway to Uvongo will take approximately two hours.
+Uvongo is situated approximately 160 kilometers (100 miles) south of Durban’s King Shaka International Airport, from which all major car hire companies operate.

 The airport is adjacent to the N2 highway.
 Traveling south on the highway to Uvongo is a comfortable drive, taking approximately two hours.

 There are a number of internationally recognized “Blue Flag” beaches in and around Uvongo, including St. Michaels, Margate and Ramsgate.
 Safe swimming and surfing can be enjoyed in the warm Indian Ocean.